 Speaking to the disciples on the road to Emmaus, Jesus summarizes the entire content of Scripture by saying, “Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance for the forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem” (Luke 24:46-47).
 This is what characterized the message of the early church (Acts 2:38; 5:31), and what must characterize the church’s message today.

 Scripture: Ex 34:6ff.; Dan 9:9; Ps 103:12; Jer 31:34; Acts 2:38; 5:31; Col 3:13; 1 John 1:9

 In reconciliation, we stand before God as enemies and he makes us friends at peace with him.
 This aspect of our salvation deals with our condition before God.
 The Apostle Paul explains that, “since we have been justified by faith, we have peace with God through our Lord Jesus Christ” (Rom 5:1).
-We have been reconciled to God and have peace with him through the atoning death of Jesus Christ, the only mediator between God and man.
+Though we were his enemies, we have been reconciled to God and have peace with him through the atoning death of Jesus Christ, the only mediator between God and man.